A pseudo-likelihood approach for multivariate meta-analysis of test accuracy studies with multiple thresholds

-Despite advantages over the proposal in Hamza et al. \cite{hamza2009multivariate}, in particular the possibility to handle studies with different thresholds and even studies with one sigle threshold, the approach in Riley et al. \cite{riley2014meta} suffers from several drawbacks which can substantially limit its application.
-The multivariate normal specification for the distribution of logit sensitivities and specificities at different thresholds is an approximation which can be poor as it does not correct for the correlation between the estimates of sensitivity and specificity and the associated standard errors, see the results in Hamza et al. \cite{hamza2008binomial} for the simplified one threshold case.
-In addition, the model fitting in the second step of the approach does not take into account the variability associated to the estimation procedure in the first step, in this way leading to unreliable results.
-From a computational point of view, although the approach is less cumbersome than that in Hamza et al. \cite{hamza2009multivariate}, as the likelihood function for model specification (\ref{md1})--(\ref{md2}) has a closed-form expression, the risk of convergence issues is still present, especially when the number of thresholds per study increases.
+Despite some advantages, the approach in Riley et al. \cite{riley2014meta} suffers from several drawbacks that can substantially limit its application.
+The estimation of the within-study covariances is a necessary step as the information is not typically available from the single studies included in a meta-analysis.
+However, the variability associated to the covariances estimation should be taken into account, otherwise inferential conclusions on $\boldsymbol{\theta}$ can be misleading.
+From a computational point of view, although the approach is less cumbersome than that in Hamza et al. \cite{hamza2009multivariate}, as the likelihood function for model specification (\ref{md1})--(\ref{md2}) has a closed-form expression, nonconvergence problems are substantial, especially when the number of thresholds per study increases.
+They are mainly related to the estimation of variance/covariance components, typically resulting on the boundary of the parameter space.